 The Probate Process

 The probate process begins immediately after death.
 At this time, legal statutes go into effect mandating what must be done regarding any estate.
-The first thing any potential executor should do upon the death of a loved one or relative after funeral arrangements have been made and personal grief issues have been dealt with is to contact a qualified probate attorney.
-Usually, there is a family attorney who was present at the creation of the will, or who has handled family legal affairs.
-Oftentimes, family members may be more comfortable asking someone they are familiar with, often seeking out an attorney who concentrates on a “probate related” practice.
+One of the first things any potential executor should do upon the death of a loved one is to contact a qualified probate attorney.

 The attorney will take the first steps to initiate the probate process.
-Step one is the creation and filing with the court of a legal document known as a petition for probate.
-Depending on the state, a hearing date is set, usually several weeks to several months from the date of the petition.
+Step one is the creation and filing with the court of a legal document known as an application for probate.
+Usually a hearing date is set, several weeks to several months from the date of the application.
 At this time, a notice must be sent out to all potential beneficiaries notifying them of this initial hearing.
 In addition, it is generally required that notice of death be published in a newspaper.

 At the first hearing in probate court, the probate judge will appoint an executor, (generally a close relative unless otherwise specified) and ask if anyone is contesting the validity of the will or the competence of the executor.
 If there are no contests to the will or the executor, the court will issue Letters of Testamentary, affirming the validity of the will and the executor and giving the executor power to act.
 Once these letters are issued, the probate process is now started.

 The most recent will is generally the one in force at the time of death, unless it can be shown that the writer was incompetent, under undue influence or duress, or the will was executed improperly.